Equity Release Gifting Options For Your Friends And Family

 For those aged 55 and over, there’s a great chance to provide more stability and security both to their finances and those of their loved ones.

-2024 is seeing substantial growth in the equity release market.
+2026 is seeing substantial growth in the equity release market.
 And an average of 25% of homeowners over 55 choose equity release gifting as their primary reason for releasing the cash tied up in their properties.

 Specialist Advice Is Key To Equity Release Gifting For Friends and Family

 The majority of standard lenders are unwilling to approve loans for commercial investments.
-With equity release, gifting is more popular among investors as the money released is yours to spend as you, please.
+With equity release, gifting is more popular among investors as the money released is yours to spend as you please.

-That being said, if you are considering equity release for any reason, be it to help your Grandkids reduce student debt, get on the property ladder, treat your family to a holiday, yourself to home improvements, or even to age-proof your home so you can live there for the rest of your life, you do need specialist financial advice to be sure that equity release is right for you.
+That being said, if you are considering equity release for any reason, be it to help your Grandkids reduce student debt, get on the property ladder, treat your family to a holiday, yourself to home improvements, or even to age-proof your home so you can live there for the rest of your life, you do need specialist financial advice to be sure that equity release is proper for you.

 The Types of Equity Release that May be Suited to Gifting